OhadLavi/SpoonItBackend/README.md

 The project uses:
 - FastAPI for the web framework
 - Pydantic for data validation
+- Google Genai SDK (new API) for Gemini integration
 - SlowAPI for rate limiting
 - Structured logging with request IDs